rbohnet/SampleProtobuf/README.md

-AESO Protocol buffers (protobuf) for data exchange format
+Sample Protocol buffers (protobuf) for data exchange format
 ===================================================

 Protocol Buffers (a.k.a., protobuf) are language-neutral, platform-neutral, extensible